College Station, Texas: Local colleges and universities

-The service area of Blinn College includes all of Brazos County.
-Blinn operates a campus in nearby Bryan.

 Local school districts

 Almost all of College Station is within the College Station Independent School District, while small sections are in Bryan Independent School District.
 College Station ISD operates two high schools: A&M Consolidated High School and College Station High School.

 Students living in the portion of Bryan ISD located in the City of College Station are zoned for: Stephen F. Austin Middle School, and Bryan High School.